LdDl/Vehicle-Counter/README.md

  4. Test programm on several single board computers.

 ### P.S.
 I'm stil working on this.
-Will be glad to read any ideas for improving the project.
+Will be glad to read any ideas how to improve the project.